 The Kili route you take will determine your comfort level, the number of days you will trek and acclimatise, the difficulty of the terrain you will cover, and ultimately, your summit success rate.

 That’s a lot to think about and an overwhelming part of planning on top of preparing and packing.
-So, here’s an overview of the trails, how to choose one, and how I made my decision.
+So, here’s an overview of the trails, how to choose one, and how I came to make my decision.

 - How Many Routes Does Kilimanjaro Have?

 - Which Kilimanjaro Routes Include the Barranco Wall?